 People in this video

-Four members of President Nixon’s Domestic Council talked about his domestic policies and the continuing…
+Former members of President Nixon’s National Security Council talked about his foreign policy.
+Topics include…

 Mr. Buchanan spoke about his experiences in the Nixon administration and recent revelations that former FBI deputy director W. Mark…